Bayesian Solution Uncertainty Quantification for Differential Equations: Derivations and Proofs

 \subsection{Some covariance kernels and their convolutions}

-Choice of the covariance function is related to the assumed smoothness of the exact but unknown solution.
-The examples in this paper utilise two types of covariance functions, although the results are more generally applicable.
-It is important to be aware that imposing unrealistically strict smoothness assumptions on the state space by choice of covariance structure may introduce estimation bias if the exact solution is not at least as smooth.
-Therefore, in cases where the solution smoothness is not known a priori, one can err on the side of caution by using less regular kernels.
-In this paper we chose to work with stationary derivative covariance structures for simplicity, however there will be classes of problems where non-stationary kernels may be more appropriate.
+The examples in this paper utilize two types of covariance functions, although the results presented are more generally applicable.
+Imposing unrealistically strict smoothness assumptions on the state space by choice of covariance structure may introduce estimation bias if the exact solution is less smooth than expected.
+In this paper we work with stationary derivative covariance structures for simplicity, however there will be classes of problems where non-stationary kernels may be more appropriate.